Workplace Discrimination (General)

 Discrimination by Association

-This occurs when a person is treated unfairly or harassed because of the sex, race, age, marital status, homosexuality/lesbianism, transgender status or disability of one of their relatives, friends or work colleagues.
+This occurs when a person is treated unfairly or harassed because of the attributes of one of their relatives, friends or work colleagues.

 Direct & Indirect Discrimination

 There are two types of discrimination that are prohibited by legislation, direct and indirect.